 Root Cellar's Library

-Root Cellar Library Docents are performing a shelf check of our holdings to insure its correctness.
-With nearly 6,000 volumes in the library, this is a long and arduous task, but the result will be a searchable catalog on the Library page of this website.
-Patrons will know before journeying to the California State Archives whether or not we have the sought after materials.
-While this will takes some time to complete, we have posted a searchable PDF file for you to download and use on your computer.
-It is about 95% accurate.
+Root Cellar Library Docents have recently completed the shelf check of our holdings and entry of such into a database.
+With nearly 6,000 volumes in the library, this has been a long and arduous task.
+The result will be a searchable catalog on the Online Catalog page of this website.
+At present, a small sampling is posted there.
+While this posting to the Library page will take some time to complete, we have provided below the new catalog as a set of searchable PDF files for you to download and use on your computer.
+Those will be updated from time to time.
 We hope this will help your research.

-The following link will take anywhere from 30 seconds to several minutes to download the file.
+The following links will take multiple minutes to download the file.

-The Library was recently profiled in the Vol 36, No. 1 (Feb.
+The Library was profiled in the Vol 36, No. 1 (Feb.
 2014) issue of ROOT CELLAR PRESERVES which can be found in the members-only section of this website.
-It includes a list of new additions.
+Note that new additions to the Library are listed in each issue of PRESERVES.

 Root Cellar's Library is located at the